 PROFESSOR GRAHAM LE GROS

 First of all, we have the basic skin barrier, and then underneath that, we have the blood.
-We all know pusy infections or pimples or whatever.
+We all know pusy infections4 or pimples or whatever.
 Often they are the body’s first line of defence – the immune system immediately getting these white cells, which can actually kill off relatively harmless bugs.

 Acknowledgement: